fellesverkstedet/fabricatable-machines/hulti-multiheaded-3d-printer/README.md

 ![glide_blocks](img/CAD/cad3_glideBlocks.png)

 Now it´s time to talk about joinery.
 An important aspect to consider in all machine building applications is to stiffen up and flatten all the axes of the machine.
 Torsion boxes is a oldie but goodie trick that is used alot by both carpenters and machinist that needs a leveled and sturdie structure.
+It is also a efficient way to save material.

 ![torsion_box](img/CAD/cad4_torsionbox.png)

 This feels good.
-At this points I did a quick test of my design.
-I added a piece lilly to give it some weight.
+At this points I did a quick test of my design, mostly to get the feel about the stiffnes, resolution and the CAM.
+More about this later.
+I added a Peace Lilly to give it some weight and aesthetics.
+Nature and robots in perfect harmony!

 ![dancing flower](img/CAD/cad5_danceOfTheLilly.gif)